Lima Airport Guide

 We asked one of the workers about where "those crazy people that sleep in the food court" tend to congregate.
-They laughed and pointed straight across from them to the glass walls lining the largest section of the dining area of the food court. - unknown
+They laughed and pointed straight across from them to the glass walls lining the largest section of the dining area of the food court. - a traveller

 In this guide we may refer to locations as "landside" and "airside".
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.

 - SUMAQ VIP Lounge - Location: International Concourse, Airside, past Gate 17.
 Showers are available.
 Hours: open 24 hours.
 Lounge Access: Pay at the Door (US$ 68)

-- VIP Club Lounge & Business Center - International Concourse, Airside, past Gate 17.
+- SUMAQ VIP Club Lounge & Business Center - International Concourse, Airside, past Gate 17.
+Showers are available.
 Hours: open 24 hours.
 Lounge Access: Pay at the Door (US$ 58)

-If sleeping in the Lima Airport does not appeal to you, there is a hotel at airport....
+If sleeping in Lima Airport does not appeal to you, there is a hotel at airport....

-- Ramada Costa del Sol - located across from the airport terminal.
+- Costa del Sol Wyndham Lima Airport - Located across from the airport terminal.
 No airport shuttle is necessary.
-They offer day rooms between the hours of 10am - 6pm.
+They offer day rooms between the hours of 10:00AM - 6:00PM.
 They also have Spa Day Pass packages for non-guests.

-To find a cheap room, there is a list of hotels near Lima Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+To see more options there is a list of hotels near Lima Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.

 - Chapel - Location: 2nd level on ther International Arrivals side of the terminal.